twanas/book-summaries/api-design-for-cpp.md

 ### Chapter 1: Introduction

-APIs provide an abstraction and functional specifidation for a component/problem.
+APIs provide an abstraction and functional specification for a component/problem.
 Can be as small as a single function, or involve hundreds of classes, methods, free functions data types and enumerations.

 In c++, they include:
 - *.h files